habibcomsats/NVFlare/docs/programming_guide/controllers.rst

 Controller/Worker Interactions
 ------------------------------

-NVIDIA FLARE 2.0's collaborative computing is achieved through the Controller/Worker interactions.
+[BLINDED] FLARE 2.0's collaborative computing is achieved through the Controller/Worker interactions.
 The following diagram shows how the Controller and Worker interact.

 .. image:: ../resources/Controller.png